-After giving effect to our issuance and sale of Class A common shares in this offering at an assumed public offering price of \$ per share, which is the last reported sale price of our Class A common shares on The Nasdaq Global Select Market on , 2019, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2018 would have been \$ million, or \$ per share.
-This represents an immediate increase in as adjusted net tangible book value of \$ per share to our existing shareholders and immediate dilution of \$ per share to new investors purchasing Class A common shares in this offering.
-Dilution per share to new investors is determined by subtracting the as adjusted net tangible book value per share after this offering from the offering price per Class A common share paid by new investors.
+After giving effect to our issuance and sale of 8,000,000 Class A common shares in this offering and our issuance and sale of 2,000,000 Class A1 common shares in the concurrent private placement, each at the assumed offering price of \$22.37 per share, which is the last reported sale price of our Class A common shares on The Nasdaq Global Select Market on January 25, 2019, and after deducting the estimated underwriting discounts and commissions, estimated placement agent fees and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2018 would have been \$529.3 million, or \$8.90 per share.
+This represents an immediate increase in as adjusted net tangible book value of \$2.45 per share to our existing shareholders and immediate dilution of \$13.47 per share to new investors purchasing Class A common shares in this offering and Class A1 common shares in the concurrent private placement.
+Dilution per share to new investors is determined by subtracting the as adjusted net tangible book value per share after this offering and the concurrent private placement from the offering price per common share paid by new investors.
 The following table illustrates this dilution on a per share basis: